iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Bias Variance Tradeoff.md

     \right] = 0
 $$

 This part is by the independence. and the fact that the expected value of $\epsilon$ is zero, we know that the expected value of the cross term in fact zero.

-Hence, the bias and variance trade off theorem can be ultimately written like:
+Hence, the bias and variance trade off has

 $$
 \text{Err}(x) =